acl-org/reverie/reviewerguidelines.md

 ## Q: What should I do if I cannot complete my assignment due to a personal emergency?

 If your ability to complete your assignments on time has been compromised due to a personal emergency, **please reach out to your ACs and SACs as soon as possible by filling out the Emergency Declaration form on the page for each paper you are assigned to**.
-This places the record of your situation in the forum, so that all chairs can see it and avoid unnecessary emails to each other.
-The ACs and SACs will then try to find an emergency backup reviewer for each paper.
+It is important that you use this mechanism, rather than personal emails to the chairs or editors.
+This form places the record of your situation in the forum, so that all chairs can see it and avoid unnecessary emails to each other.
+It is also used for our analysis of which reviewers received assignments and simply went missing without due warning.

+Once this form is filled, the ACs and SACs will then try to find an emergency backup reviewer for each paper.
 Note that this creates extra work for everyone involved and may be detrimental to review quality, so you should only use this option in real cases of emergency.

 ![alt_text](images/guidelines/emergency_declaration.png "emergency declaration form")